The Norwegian Transparency Act 2026. What it is and how Factlines helps you comply

 See how Factlines meets the requirements of the Norwegian Transparency Act.

-This template provides a structured overview of what your company must include in the due diligence report to comply with the Norwegian Transparency Act.
+This template provides a structured framework for what your company must include in the annual report required by June 30.

 mal for redegjørelse etter åpenhetsloven factlines